 Fruit and cheese (with crackers) goes perfectly as appetizers while sipping on wine.
 A cheese board, different cheese samplings, and markings are great to have on hand for guests to sample.

-These cute cheese spreaders by Wooden Hive are hand-stamped with different varieties of cheese.
+These cute cheese spreaders by Southern Gatherings are hand-stamped with different varieties of cheese.

 … and this cheese board from Dust and Things is engraved with initials, making this a keepsake gift the bride can keep for wine and cheese tastings ever after.